MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/social-profiles-health-state.md

 > [!NOTE]
-> While adding or reauthenticating a social profile for [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] data acquisition, [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] might encounter an error due to rate limits on our [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] connector app.
+> While adding or reauthenticating a social profile for [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] data acquisition, [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] might encounter an error due to rate limits on our [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] connector app.
 Please wait about 15 minutes before trying to add or reauthenticate your profile again.

 ## Social profile ownership
  To claim ownership of an account, go to **Settings** > **Social Profiles**. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Manage social profiles](manage-social-profiles.md)